top of page

 NZ Pork

-• Poultry pricing and supply remains steady
+• Poultry pricing and supply remain steady.

 Green banner with "Fresh Produce" text on left.
 Background features close-up of fresh green lettuce, conveying freshness.

-What’s new
+What’s New

 • Cherries: Early cherries are now available, with peak volumes expected from mid-November.